 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Extreme E's score of 27 is higher than 63% of the industry.
+Extreme E's score of 25 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Extreme E reported total carbon emissions of approximately 8,301,000 kg CO2e.
 This figure includes 7,321,000 kg CO2e from Scope 1 emissions, 6,000 kg CO2e from Scope 2, and 974,000 kg CO2e from Scope 3 emissions.
-This represents a significant increase from 2021, when total emissions were about 9,045,000 kg CO2e, indicating a need for enhanced climate action.
+This represents a significant increase from 2021, when total emissions were about 9,045,000 kg CO2e, and a notable rise from 2022, which recorded approximately 744,110 kg CO2e.
 Extreme E has set ambitious climate commitments, aiming for net zero emissions by 2025.
-This commitment encompasses both Scope 1 and Scope 2 emissions, supported by a seven-point action plan to guide their decarbonisation efforts.
-Additionally, the Science-Based Targets Initiative (SBTi) has validated their pathway to achieve a 40% reduction in absolute emissions by 2025, using 2019 as a baseline.
-These initiatives reflect Extreme E's dedication to addressing climate change and reducing their carbon footprint in the motorsport industry.
+This commitment encompasses both Scope 1 and Scope 2 emissions, supported by a seven-point action plan.
+Additionally, the Science-Based Targets Initiative (SBTi) has validated a pathway for a 40% reduction in absolute emissions by 2025, using 2019 as the baseline year.
+The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported by Extreme E Ltd. As they work towards their targets, Extreme E is actively engaging in initiatives to reduce their carbon footprint and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents